It hit me harder than I expected.

 I was back on the street.
 Just a man and his will to survive.

-I tore through the trio again, Joe, Hurricane, Bull to get back to my unfinished business with the Kid.
+I started all over, tore through the trio again … Joe, Hurricane, Bull … before returning to my unfinished business with the Kid.

 Third time was a charm.
 I found the rhythm and settled into a pattern.
 Dodging and counterpunching, dodging and counterpunching.
 Hoping I’d wear him down before the timer expired.
 “Stay down!”
 I would’ve said in my head had I not been yelling it at the screen as the ref counted so effing methodically to 10.